Community Language Schools (CLS).

 3. Hold classes outside school hours at least 35 weeks of the year

-4. Provide a minimum of two hours per week face-to-face language teaching based on a sound educational program.
+4. Provide a minimum of 2 hours per week face-to-face language teaching based on a sound educational program.

 Jak co roku prosimy o skrupulatne wypełnienie Karty Zapisu Studenta / Student Enrolment Form oraz Zgody na Publikacje Prac lub Zdjęć Dziecka.
 Poniżej znajdują się oba dokumenty do pobrania a także kalendarz szkolny.
 Wszystkie wypełnione i podpisane przez rodziców formy muszą być zweryfikowane zanim dziecko rozpocznie naukę w naszej szkole.